MoseleyBioinformaticsLab/manuscript.peakCharacterization/outline.md

 * Need a result that shows the NAP ratio for something easily identifiable are way off if you do simple averaging in XCalibur (see #2)

+### Removing Odd Scans

+* From lung cancer data, maybe go through and count the original number of scans acquired, and then how many scans on average get removed.

 ### Peak Detection and Characterization